-Victoria Cruises, the largest five-star fleet on the Yangtze River operated by an American company, renamed its two Yangtze Cruise ships at the beginning of 2011 New Year after their recent all-round renovation.
+Victoria Cruises, the largest five-Starfleet on the Yangtze River operated by an American company, renamed its two Yangtze Cruise ships at the beginning of the 2011 New Year after their recent all-around renovation.

 The Victoria Star (abbr.
 VS) ship was renamed Victoria Selina (new abbr.
 VS); while the name of another cruise vessel Victoria Queen (abbr.
 VQ) was changed to Victoria Lianna (new abbr.
 VL).

 Tourists and passengers, who are planning a Yangtze cruise with the Victoria Cruises, should notice this renaming beforehand in case of boarding delays or mistaken embarkation.